mohit-lal/Progress-CICD/README.md

 Also another thing that is being used to accomplish is npm run build which will build bundle js and used for dotnet.

-Also msbuild is being incorporated in the yaml script.
+Also msbuild is being incorporated in the yaml script file and is being doen for the dotnet part.